lpellegro/Spam_Call_Mitigation/README.md

 5. Download the script from GitHub and customise the credentials.py file as explained in the file itself (some examples are also reported.
 Pay attention to commas) https://github.com/lpellegro/Banned_IP_Notification
-6. Test the script by running "python3.9 ipjail.py".
+6. Test the script by running: ```python3.9 ipjail.py ```.
 If credentials.py has been customised correctly the script should run.
 The script connects to Expressway using HTTPS.
 If Expressway uses a private cert, the CA must be trusted by the server running the script.
 7. If the test is successful, configure Crontab to run the script periodically by typing: "crontab -e" and the the following (the script runs every hour)
    ```
    0 * * * * cd  /root/notifications && source ~/.virtualenvs/${PWD##*/}/bin/activate && python3.9 ipjail.py  >> cron.log 2>&1